JFast/MIT-LAR_IEEE_Access/README.md

 # MIT-LAR_IEEE_Access
 This repository contains source code for the targeted, droplet-based stimulation of the laryngeal adductor reflex (LAR) using a stereoscopic laryngoscope.

-REPOSITORY PROVIDED PRIOR TO ACCEPTANCE OF THE ASSOCIATED MANUSCRIPT.

 # Table of Contents
 * [Requirements](#requirements)
 * [How to Cite this Repository](#how-to-cite-this-repository)